wegue-oss/wegue/docs/wegue-configuration.md

 | autoScroll         | Whether to automatically scroll the sidebar to the active module.
 Defaults to true. | `"autoScroll": true` |
 | scrollDuration     | Animation duration in milliseconds to automatically scroll the sidebar to the active module.
 Defaults to 500ms. | `"scrollDuration": 500` |

-Below is an example for an animation configuration object:
+Below is an example for a sidebar configuration object:

 ```
   "sidebar": {